 **including students who completed dual credit courses while in high school

 UT for Me – Powered by Dell Scholars and Dell Scholars at UT Austin are student support programs available only to qualified incoming students at the Austin, TX campus.

-UT for Me – Powered by Dell Scholars offers the following support:
+All Pell-eligible students in UT for Me – Powered by Dell Scholars Receive:

 In addition to the UT for Me support services, Dell Scholars at UT Austin also receive:

 - Annual financial support of up to $5,000 annually (up to $20,000 for six years from initial enrollment) to address unmet need of total cost of attendance (this amount will be in addition to Texas Advance Commitment tuition coverage, for eligible Texas students).